Amilson/masks-angular/README.md

 418.080.000-00
 41.880.000/0001-15
 ````
-Note: Ouput example is an aleatory test.
+Note: Output example is an aleatory test.